Thelouras58/Thelouras58.github.io/_posts/2018-02-02-weather-ball.md

 So why the name is weather ball?
 A nice feature is that the levels of the game adapt in the real-life weather conditions.

-So what we used a lot of technologies and android programming techniques to develop this game.
+To develop this game we used a lot of technologies and android programming techniques.
-Let's describe in short what we did:
+Let's describe in short what we used:

 For the moving of the ball, we use the rotation matrix from the sensor manager to get the roll.